bizz84/flutter-firebase-masterclass/ecommerce_app/README.md

 ### Stripe Setup

+In module 8 of the course, we add Stripe to the eCommerce app.

 For the Stripe code to work, a `STRIPE_PUBLISHABLE_KEY` needs to be set on the client.

 To set it, create an `.env` file inside the `ecommerce_app` folder and add your [Stripe publishable key](https://dashboard.stripe.com/test/apikeys):